node-red-contrib-json-to-mqtt 1.1.0

 No messages output

-- Check that input payload is a valid JSON object
+- Check that input payload is a JSON object or array (not a string - use a JSON node to parse strings first)

 - Verify "Include null values" setting if your data contains nulls